kimwalisch/primecount/doc/Partial-Sieve-Function.md

 ```

 According to my benchmarks, the cache as implemented above speeds up primecount's $\phi(x, a)$
-implementation by more than 10x.
-Based on my empirical tests, caching $\phi(x, a)$ results for
+implementation by more than an order of magnitude.
+Based on my empirical tests, caching $\phi(x, a)$
-$a$ ≤ 100 provides the best performance.
-As mentioned earlier, smaller values of $x$ & $a$ are
+results for $a$ ≤ 100 provides the best performance.
+As mentioned earlier, smaller values of $x$ & $a$
-accessed much more frequently than larger values.
+are accessed much more frequently than larger values.
 I also limit the size of the cache to about 16
 megabytes in primecount which is slightly larger than my CPU's L3 cache size.
 Using an even
 larger cache size deteriorates performance especially when using multi-threading.